-This stimulating and informative teacher training course provides a learner-centred approach to Teaching English for Specific Purposes (ESP), with a focus on developing communicative competence in a specific business or professional area, for example, finance, management, engineering and human resources.
-Starting with key fundamentals such as how to conducta needs analysis and establish SMART objectives, the course also looks at designing and organising a programme and creating relevant and meaningful materials.
+This stimulating and informative teacher training course provides a learner- centred approach to Teaching English for Specific Purposes (ESP), with a focus on developing communicative competence in a specific business or professional area, such as finance, management, engineering and human resources.
+Starting with key fundamentals such as how to conduct a needs analysis and establish SMART objectives, the course also looks at designing and organising a programme and creating relevant and meaningful materials.
 The course is fast-moving, highly interactive and full of practical and user-friendly tips, techniques and materials from experienced ESP professionals.

 After registration, participants on this course programme will receive:

-Teachers are asked to reflect on the activities, inviting discussion with regard to their own knowledge and experience, teaching methods and contexts, and on adaptation of activities to their own teaching and learning situations.
+Participants are asked to reflect on the tasks carried out in each session, inviting discussion with regard to their own pedagogical knowledge and teaching contexts.

-Participants are also introduced to key resources related to the further development of their teaching skills and personal professional development.
-Both theory and practice are explored, analyzed and discussed, further enabling the participants’ use and development of their teaching and classroom management skills regarding Teaching English for Specific Purposes.
+Participants are also introduced to key websites and other resources related to the further development of their teaching skills and personal professional development.

 Introduction to the course: objectives and methodology